erm … monkey?

 I can’t recommend LastPass (or something like it) enough and I want everyone to join me – save yourself oodles of time and help handle security risks in the future by signing up today.

 Speaking of passwords.
 Are you old enough to you remember the game show Password?
 I watched it as a kid and developed so much love for Betty White and the guy who whispers the password!
-Here’s the opening of a sweet episode that was filmed right after Betty married the host, Allen Ludden.
+This blog post formerly featured a sweet episode of the show that was filmed right after Betty married the host, Allen Ludden.
+That video has been removed, so here’s another sweetie.